-Ravi Rahlon, the minister of jobs and economic recovery, says the province has been "nimble" with the program and the changes directly follow feedback from the business community.
+Ravi Kahlon, the minister of jobs and economic recovery, said Thursday the province has been "nimble" with the program and the changes directly follow feedback from the business community.

-He says about $55 million has been distributed through the program so far and influx of applications hasn't slowed down, though he couldn't say how many more businesses may now apply given the latest changes.
+About $55 million has been distributed through the program so far and an influx of applications hasn't slowed down, he said, though he couldn't say how many more businesses may now apply given the latest changes.

 "Certainly we have some businesses that have applied that weren't able to get the funding because they didn't meet (requirements), and now we'll be able to call them and tell them that in fact they do have funding available."

-Businesses may apply for grants ranging from $10,000 to $30,000, with additional funds available to tourism-related businesses, which Kahlon says represent just over half of applicants to the program so far.
+Businesses may apply for grants ranging from $10,000 to $30,000, with additional funds available to tourism-related businesses, which Kahlon said represent just over half of applicants to the program so far.